-He also schmacted up a storm this past fall in a Dora nominated performance in The 39 Steps at Soulpepper Theatre in Toronto; a 600 mph ham tornado.
+In the Fall of 2016, he schmacted up a storm in a Dora nominated performance in The 39 Steps at Soulpepper Theatre in Toronto; a 600 mph ham tornado.

 It’s Shaver who is the comic standout of this production…he has the audience in stitches through great character work married to an uncanny understanding of how to sell shtick.
 Globe & Mail

 Both Shaver and Rajaram are two consummate comedic actors who are like a volcano of invention.
 Slotkin Letter

 Shaver’s production of Grease for Festival Juste Pour Rire in Montreal and Quebec City smashed all box office records for the festival, won the Billet d’Or as well as le Grand Prix du Festival, and has sold over 100,000 tickets.
 It continues its tour in summer 2017.

 In March 2015, Andrew helmed the World Premiere of Tony, Oscar and Pulitzer prize winner John Patrick Shanley’s A Woman is a Secret, in Toronto.

 Last night I refound the innocence of theatre in the beauty of this production.
 John Patrick Shanley

 He had the great pleasure of voicing Mordecai Richler’s first novel The Acrobats available now through Audible.